RcppCore/rcpp-gallery/_posts/2014-06-29-parallel-matrix-transform.md

 }
 {% endhighlight %}

-Now we adapt our code to run in parallel.
-We'll use the `parallelFor` function to do this.
-RcppParallel takes care of dividing up work between threads, our job is to implement a "Worker" functor that is called by the RcppParallel scheduler.
+Now we'll adapt our code to run in parallel using the `parallelFor` function.
+RcppParallel takes care of dividing up work between threads, our job is to implement a "Worker" function object that is called by the RcppParallel scheduler.

-The `SquareRoot` functor below includes pointers to the input matrix as well as the output matrix.
-Within it's `operator()` method it performs a `std::transform` with the `sqrt` function on the array elements specified by the `range` argument:
+The `SquareRoot` function object below includes pointers to the input matrix as well as the output matrix.
+Within it's `operator()` method it performs a `std::transform` with the `sqrt` function on the array elements specified by the `begin` and `end` arguments:

 {% highlight cpp %}
 // [[Rcpp::depends(RcppParallel)]]